- Stanbic PMI Report shows that purchasing efforts accelerated in October, leading to the greatest upturn in inventories since August 2023.

 Businesses meanwhile stocked more inputs in anticipation of new customers.
 Inventories rose at a modest pace that was the fastest observed in just over a year.
 Greater spending by firms partly reflected a pick-up in output expectations at the start of the fourth quarter.

-Confidence regarding activity in the year ahead rose to a four-month high, with new outlets, reoriented marketing strategies and greater investment often cited as expected drivers of growth.
+Confidence regarding activity in the year ahead rose to a four-month high, with new outlets, reoriented marketing strategies, and greater investment often cited as expected growth drivers.

 That said, sentiment remained subdued when compared with historical trends.
 Despite increased hiring and purchases, Kenyan firms continued to see a mild rate of input cost inflation.

-While tax payments and higher material prices drove expenses up at several firms, this was partly countered by reduced fuel prices.
+While tax payments and higher material prices drove expenses up at several firms, reduced fuel prices partly countered this.

-Cost burdens were particularly weak compared to those seen last year.
+Cost burdens were particularly weak compared to last year’s.
 As a result, average prices charged rose only marginally.

 Notably, a softer rise in August and a drop in April marked the only instances in almost four years where inflationary pressures on selling charges have been cooler.